 - 1. The Mid-Year LCAP report was presented to the Board of Directors on Feb.
 15, 2022. - 2.
 Site staff met to review LCAP goals and reflect on priorities, progress and challenges for the first year of the LCAP.
 Input was given on March 9, 2022, via comprehensive survey. - 3.
-School Site council and ELAC members were asked for input during a SSC meeting on March 24 and with students on March 30.
+School Site council and ELAC members were asked for input during a SSC meeting on March 25.
 Input was given via comprehensive survey.
-An additional Parent Forum was held on March 15, and parents were asked to give input via comprehensive survey. - 4.
-LCAP Consultation was held with Shelly Ota, SELPA Director, South East Consortium on May 31.
+An additional Parent Forum was held on March 15, and parents were asked to give input via comprehensive survey.